Metal Cladding for Self-Builders

 Self-builders have a freedom that most people commissioning a home never get: the ability to make long-term decisions about materials without the compromises of developer economics or a speculative budget.
 Metal cladding is one of the materials that benefits most from that freedom.

-This guide covers what a self-builder needs to know before committing to metal cladding.
-If you’d like to talk through a specific project, get in touch — we work with self-builders from early design through to installation.
+This guide covers what a self-builder needs to know before committing to metal cladding: where it works best, what to decide before detailed design, and how to avoid expensive changes once the frame is built.
+If you’d like to talk through a specific project, get in touch — we work with self-builders from early design advice through to installation.

 Why metal cladding suits self-build

-Self-build projects tend to prioritise quality, longevity, and individuality over replicability.
+Self-build projects tend to prioritise quality, longevity, and individuality over repeatable, developer-style finishes.
 Metal cladding aligns with all three.

 On longevity: zinc, aluminium, copper, and steel all offer service lives that will comfortably outlast a mortgage — and in some cases the people who commissioned the building.
 A material that performs well for 60 to 100 years without periodic replacement or recoating has a very different lifetime cost profile to cheaper finishes that need regular treatment.
-For a self-builder building a home to keep, that comparison is worth making carefully.
+For a self-builder building a home to keep, that comparison is worth making carefully before choosing on upfront cost alone.

 Decisions to make early

-Metal cladding is most successful when it’s integrated into the design from the outset, not applied as a finish at the end.
-These decisions are much easier to make early than to change later.
+Metal cladding is most successful when it is integrated into the design from the outset, not applied as a finish at the end.
+These decisions are much easier to make early than to change later, and they affect more than the visible surface.

 Which metal

 Zinc, aluminium, copper, and steel each have a distinct character, performance profile, and price point.
-The choice of material influences jointing, detailing, and the design of the supporting structure — so it’s worth deciding before detailed design begins.
+The choice of material influences jointing, panel sizes, fixing details, substrate design, and how the building will weather — so it is worth deciding before detailed design begins.
 Our guide to choosing your cladding material covers the key differences.

 Roof and wall integration

 One of the strengths of metal cladding is the ability to wrap a building continuously — using the same material on both roof and walls to create a unified envelope.
 If this is part of the design intent, it needs to be planned from the outset.
-The structural and waterproofing details at the roof-to-wall junction are critical and need to be designed carefully.
+The structural, ventilation, and waterproofing details at roof-to-wall junctions are critical, especially where metal transitions around dormers, parapets, windows, and rooflights.

 Orientation and exposure

 Some metals patinate differently depending on which direction a surface faces and how much rainfall and sun it receives.
+A sheltered elevation can age differently to one exposed to prevailing weather.
 On a building where the cladding is visible on multiple elevations, understand how the material will weather on each face — particularly if patination is part of the aesthetic.

 Substrate and structure

 Metal cladding fixes to a substrate — typically a timber or metal frame with a breather membrane, battens, and counter-battens forming a ventilated cavity.
-The substrate design needs to be coordinated with the insulation strategy and structural frame at design stage.
+The substrate design needs to be coordinated with the insulation strategy, airtightness line, window positions, and structural frame at design stage.
 Retrofitting these requirements after the frame is built is complicated and expensive.

 Planning permission